prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/11-improve-query-performance-with-dual-storage-mode.md

    ![](../images1/dp-500-lab11-T14.png)

-   >**Note**:Power BI queries the model cache of imported data, so the slicer now refreshes more quickly.
+   >**Note**: Power BI queries the model cache of imported data, so the slicer now refreshes more quickly.

 5. Notice, however, that the column chart visual still uses a direct query connection.